Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

 \subsection{The system}

 In this study, we investigate different extensions of the Lieb lattice in two and three dimensions.
-The two-dimensional Lieb lattice is a bipartite lattice (see Fig.\ref{fig:lattices} a) without the diagonal line from site $A$ to another site $A$) featuring a single zero-energy flat band.
-Its extensions allow us to change the number of flat bands and tune the quantum metric of the lattice.
-Fig.\ref{fig:lattices} a) shows three different extensions in two dimensions, all constructed by connecting the next nearest $A$ sites with either a straight hopping term or additional orbitals.
+The two-dimensional Lieb lattice is a bipartite lattice (see Fig.~\ref{fig:lattices} a) without the diagonal line from site $A$ to another site $A$) featuring a single zero-energy flat band.
+In the repulsive Hubbard model, it has a ferromagnetic ground state at half-filling~\cite{Lieb1989}.
+Through a particle-hole transformation, the repulsive Hubbard model can be mapped to an attractive one.
+This transformation maps the ferromagnetic wavefunction to a BCS wavefunction~\cite{Julku2016}.

+The extensions of the Lieb lattice allow us to change the number of flat bands and tune the quantum metric of the lattice.
+Fig.~\ref{fig:lattices} a) shows three different extensions in two dimensions, all constructed by connecting the next nearest $A$ sites with either a straight hopping term or additional orbitals.
 We name the different extensions in the following way: the straight hopping connection is the connected Lieb lattice, one additional orbital is the extended Lieb lattice and the extension with two additional orbitals is the twice-extended Lieb lattice.
 The blue lines give the allowed hoppings with a hopping energy of $t=1$.
 All energies and temperatures in this article are given in units of the hopping $t$, and we set the Planck's and Boltzmann constants and the electron charge to unity, $\hbar=k_B=e=1$.